 Day two – Florence – San Gimignano

-After breakfast, start your second day of this Tuscany road trip itinerary with heading to the Basilica di San Lorenzo and the Medici Chapels.
-The church once used to be Florence’s main basilica and dates back to year 393.
+After breakfast, start your second day of this Tuscany road trip itinerary by heading to the Basilica di San Lorenzo and the Medici Chapels.
+The church once used to be Florence’s main basilica and dates back to the year 393.

 You should also explore the Cannon’s Cloister and the museum of St. Laurence Treasure and Cellar, Donatello’s burial place.